 Using this guide, you can include preparedness information in normal day to day service delivery by teaching clients:

-This resource for community service workers was developed by Australian Red Cross and the Office of Emergency Management (NSW Department of Justice), in consultation with a number of community service organisations across NSW.
+This resource for community service workers was developed by Australian Red Cross and the Office of Emergency Management (now Resilience NSW) in consultation with a number of community service organisations across NSW.
 It was jointly funded by the NSW and Commonwealth Governments under the Natural Disaster Resilience Program.